quikly/react-sample-app/README.md

 For this exercise, you'll want to read up on [Apollo hooks](https://www.apollographql.com/docs/react/api/react/hooks/) to learn about ways to perform queries in your component.
 For specific API details, check out the sections below.

 ## Shopify GraphQL API
 [Shopify GraphQL API](https://shopify.dev/concepts/graphql)

 If you choose to use the Shopify API, you can use Quikly's API token provided to you.
 Rename the `.env.example` file to `.env` and paste in the token as the value of `REACT_APP_SHOPIFY_ACCESS_TOKEN`.

 Once you've added the token, you should be all set to start querying the Shopify API.
 Edit the `index.js` file to pull in the appropriate apollo client.
 Then, check out the API reference and write a query to search for products using the search term provided in your form.

+You'll want to use the [Shopify Storefront API](https://shopify.dev/docs/storefront-api/).
 Hint: the [Explorer](https://shopify.dev/tools/graphiql-storefront-api) is a great way to dive deeper into the Storefront API to help you write your query.
+Click the "Docs" tab on the right of the explorer to read more.
+Take a look at [QueryRoot](https://shopify.dev/docs/admin-api/graphql/reference/common-objects/queryroot#products-2021-04) to find some specific documentation on searching for products.

 ## Github GraphQL API
 [GitHub GraphQL API](https://docs.github.com/en/graphql)